Shaurya Aur Anokhi Ki Kahani: Plot

-The story begins with Shaurya's engagement with his long-time girlfriend, Shagun.
-However, on the engagement day, Shagun reveals to Shaurya that she is willing to go to Cambridge to study further even though she earlier had reached a middle ground with Shaurya where he had agreed for her to continue as a guest professor at SIAC.
+The story begins with Shaurya Sabherwal's engagement with his longtime girlfriend, Shagun Kapoor.
+However, on the engagement day, Shagun reveals to Shaurya that she is willing to go to Cambridge to study further even though she earlier had reached a middle ground with Shaurya where he had agreed for her to continue as a guest professor at his family's reputed Sabherwal Institute of Arts and Commerce (SIAC).
 A reluctant Shaurya asks her to choose between a life with him and Cambridge.
 As Shagun chooses Cambridge, Shaurya decides to call off the engagement.
-On the other hand, it's seen that Anokhi studies in the same college in which Shaurya's mother, Aastha, is a professor.
-Aastha is highly supportive of Anokhi.
+On the other hand, it's seen that Anokhi Bhalla, in Kapurthala, studies in the same college in which Aastha, a professor, is highly supportive of Anokhi.
 Anokhi participates and wins in a debate competition where she is awarded by none other than Shaurya, who is the Guest of Honor of the competition.
-After the competition, Aastha approaches Shaurya and tries to talk to him but they end up arguing and ultimately hurt each other.
+After the competition, Aastha who is Shaurya's estranged mother, approaches Shaurya and tries to talk to him but they end up arguing and ultimately hurt each other.

-Anokhi's father fixes her marriage with an orthodox and alcoholic person, Monty, much to Anokhi, Babli, and Rama's reluctance.
+Anokhi's father Ramesh, fixes her marriage with an orthodox and alcoholic person, Monty, much to Anokhi, Babli, and Rama's reluctance.
 Anokhi's in-laws permit her to continue her studies after marriage in Toronto, Canada.
-But, the actual intentions of the family are revealed when she overhears Monty's conversation wherein he addresses wives as 'glorified servants' and reveals his unwillingness to allow Anokhi to study.
+However, the actual intentions of the family are revealed when she overhears Monty's conversation wherein he addresses wives as "glorified servants" and reveals his unwillingness to allow Anokhi to study once in Canada.
 Anokhi begs her father to stop her marriage, but he locks her in her room.
 Later, Babli and Rama learn of Monty's ugly side.
 They free Anokhi from her forced marriage and help her escape.
 Anokhi escapes and arrives at Aastha's house.
-Aastha facilitates her admission at Sabherwal Institute of Arts and Commerce (SIAC) by requesting her estranged husband, Shaan.
+Aastha facilitates her admission at SIAC by requesting her estranged husband, Shaan, with whom she still shares a strained but warm bond it seems.

 Anokhi arrives at Chandigarh where on the very first day she is caught by the police who misunderstand her to be engaged in illegal activities but Shaurya helps to rescue her.
 The next day at the college admission interview, Shaurya bombards Anokhi with questions, but she does well and is selected.
-Aastha arrives at SIAC to help Anokhi be admitted by arranging for her documents and fees where she meets Shaan & Shaurya after 25 years.
-Shaurya is hurt when he sees his mother fighting for a random girl while she never cared or fought for her.
-He reminisces his childhood memories and craves motherly love.
+Aastha arrives at SIAC to help Anokhi be admitted by arranging for her documents and fees where she meets Shaan and Shaurya after 25 years.
+Shaurya is hurt when he sees his mother fighting for a random girl while she never cared or fought for him.
+He reminisces his bittersweet childhood memories and craves motherly love.